 She is allowed to be feminine insofar as middle grades lean into the idea of womanhood.
 It talks about her growth from childhood into young adulthood and finally wearing some of her mother’s gowns.

 The prince (who she’s fallen in love with) has asked her to marry him.
 Knowing her curse and knowing she could be ordered at any time to murder him gives Ella the internal strength to refuse.
 She refuses the proposal, which was phrased as a command (Marry me, Ella.), breaking the curse.
-In the end, it was a self-sacrificial love for a guy that set her free.
+Ultimately, a self-sacrificial love for a guy set her free.

 Author: Gail Carson Levine